10 Ways to Celebrate National Health IT Week in Your Hometown

 Four Points of Engagement

-As a partner-driven week, HIMSS encourages National Health IT Week participants to raise awareness and help the collective cause by recognizing the value of health IT.
+National Health IT Week encourages partners and individuals to raise awareness of, and celebrate, the value of health IT.

 This year’s themes focus on ensuring value in four key areas: